 A chest x-ray will be done to rule out lung disease or lung tumors.

-Donors over the age of 50 will need to have a colonoscopy to rule out colon cancer.
+Donors over the age of 50 will need to have a colonoscopy or sigmoidoscopy to rule out colon cancer.
 This is a routine part of health maintenance and is recommended for all adults.
 This test should be done through your primary care doctor.